 You may feel dizzy or lightheaded if a large amount of fluid is taken out.
 Tell your doctor if you do not feel well during the test.

-There is a very small chance that the paracentesis needle may poke the bladder, bowel, or a blood vessel in the belly.
+There is a very small chance that the paracentesis needle may injure the bladder, bowel, or a blood vessel in the belly.

 There is a very small chance of causing an infection in the belly.

 If a large amount of fluid is removed, there is a small chance that your blood pressure could drop to a low level.
-This could lead to shock.
-If you go into shock, IV fluids or medicines, or both, may be given to help return your blood pressure to normal.
-There is also a small chance that removing the peritoneal fluid may affect how your kidneys work.
-If this is a concern, IV fluids may be given during the paracentesis.
+If this is a concern, I.V. fluids, medicines, or both may be given during the paracentesis.

 The fluid taken from your belly will be sent to a lab to be studied and looked at under a microscope.
 Results will be ready in a few hours.